-This practice is inspired by Thich Nhat Hand and the Plum Village Community’s teachings on getting in touch with our breath.
+This practice is inspired by Thich Nhat Hanh and the Plum Village Community’s teachings on getting in touch with our breath.
 Through her personal practice and five years with the children’s sangha in Dublin, Orlaith O’Sullivan narrates this variation called ‘Starfish’.

 This practice is recognized by mental health practitioners as an anxiety reducer.
 We add a physical movement to Thay’s guidance on following your breath in order to bring mind and body together with a sense of ease.
 It’s creative, simple and beneficial for all ages.